auth0/docs/articles/architecture-scenarios/b2b.md

 Your applications are used by a number of businesses, each with their own expectations for how identities should be managed.
 Auth0 can streamline the process of setting up identity management for those applications.

 This guide outlines some common requirements for business to business (B2B) application scenarios and how Auth0 can help you meet them.
-We'll provide tips for setting up all the common requirements like enterprise providers, leveraging existing groups and <dfn data-key="role">roles</dfn>, as well as single sign-on.
+We'll provide tips for setting up all the common requirements like enterprise providers, leveraging existing groups and <dfn data-key="role">roles</dfn>, as well as <dfn data-key="single-sign-on">Single Sign-on (SSO)</dfn>.

 ## Enterprise providers